naviloper/open-ethereum-waas/README.md

-# Open Ethereum wallet as a service
+# Open Ethereum Wallet as a Service (WaaS)
-This will be an open source wallet for Ethereum and EVM compatible chains that you can use it as a web service for your projects.
+This will be an open source wallet for Ethereum and EVM compatible chains that you can use it your #Blockchain and #DeFi projects.